immunefi-team/Bounty_Boosts/Puffer Finance/29099 - [SC - Insight] Actual amount of stETH deposited is less than t....md

 # Actual amount of stETH deposited is less than the specified amount parameter to be deposited

-Submitted on Wed Mar 06 2024 20:56:41 GMT-0400 (Atlantic Standard Time) by @kaysoft for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Mar 7th 2024 at 02:56:41 UTC by @kaysoft for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #29099